Which hardware to run Home Assistant on?

 hardware are.

-I don’t mention ALL possible options here, just my opinion, the most popular ones.
+I don’t mention ALL possible options here, just in my opinion, the most popular ones.

 After reading this page, if you still have questions about the choice you need to make, don’t contact me personally, but use the social media channels or forums.
 There are also a lot of other smart and experienced people who can help you further.